 Tom's Proton Therapy for Throat Cancer

-When Tom sings, he loves to watch the reactions of the audience.
-Performing with the band The Classics IV®, he sings hit records from the late 1960s and early 70s that evoke a special time for the people at their shows.
+When Tom Garrett sings, he loves to watch the reactions of the audience.
+Performing in the band The Classics IV®, he sings hit records from the late 1960s and early '70s that evoke a special time for the people at the shows.
 When Tom was first diagnosed with throat cancer, his initial care team recommended a surgery that could permanently damage his vocal chords.
 And that just didn't sound right to Tom.

-Tom's radiation oncologist recommended he have chemotherapy at Northwestern Medicine Cancer Center Warrenville, next door to Northwestern Medicine Proton Center, as well as proton therapy.
+Tom's radiation oncologist recommended he have chemotherapy next door at Northwestern Medicine Cancer Center Warrenville along with the proton therapy.
 The plan would give Tom an excellent chance at a cure with fewer long-term side effects affecting his voice and swallowing compared to surgery.

-Tom went on to receive 33 treatments of proton therapy.
-Just seven weeks after his final session, he was performing a Las Vegas show.
+Tom went on to receive 33 proton therapy treatments.
+Just seven weeks after his final session, he performed a Las Vegas show.
 At his first consultation, he'd asked for a guarantee that he would be able to make that performance.
-On stage, Tom gave a heartfelt shout-out to the physicians at Northwestern Medicine.
+On stage, Tom gave a heartfelt shoutout to the physicians at Northwestern Medicine.

-These days, Tom feels great.
-He estimates his voice is close to 100 percent again and the meaningfulness of each performance underscores his experience every time he takes the stage with the Classics IV.
-At another recent show, a man approached Tom.
+Five years after his last proton therapy treatment, Tom spends his time with what filled him with hope during treatment: performing the music he loves for people who love it.
+His voice is close to 100 percent again, and the meaningfulness of each performance underscores his experience every time he takes the stage with The Classics IV.
+At a recent show, a man approached Tom.
 His wife couldn't come down to the stage because she was in a wheelchair and very ill, but they both wanted Tom to know that "Traces," the group's biggest hit, was their wedding song.
-It was the couple's first opportunity to see the Classics IV live and it meant so much to them to see the group and relive that moment.
+It was the couple's first opportunity to see The Classics IV live, and it meant so much to them to see the group and relive that moment.

-Tom's been a singer since he was 15 and the reactions, the emotional journey he sees his audience take, never gets old.
+Even though Tom's been a singer since he was 15, the emotional journey he sees his audience take never gets old.
 And thanks to proton therapy, for Tom and The Classics IV, the show really can go on.